sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

 **SPECIAL OFFER:** book any four (or more) shows in Sedos’ 2025 Bridewell season in one transaction and receive 25% off.
 The discount will be applied automatically at the [online box office](https://sedos.ticketsolve.com/ticketbooth/shows).

-This amateur production of *Hedda Gabler*, in a version by Patrick Marber, is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. [www.concordtheatricals.co.uk](https://www.concordtheatricals.co.uk/)
+This amateur production of *Hedda Gabler (Marber)* is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. [www.concordtheatricals.co.uk](https://www.concordtheatricals.co.uk/)